 While we’ve highlighted a few essential roles for a great social team, there’s another social role that deserves a paragraph of its own: the Head of Social Media.
-This is arguably the most important role in an organisation that has a presence on social media.
-This person has various roles and duties, but the main responsibilities include being the social spokesperson for your brand, internally and externally.
+This is arguably the most critical role in an organization that has a presence on social media.
+This person has various functions and duties, but the primary responsibilities include being the social spokesperson for your brand, internally and externally.
 They advocate social media and make sure it’s front and center in your company, in a time where not everyone believes in the benefits of social.
-They’re the ones who showcase how great you are on social and all the other initiatives you could undertake; they’re the ones who highlight what other brands are doing, while leading on innovative initiatives.
+They’re the ones who showcase how great you are on social and all the other initiatives you could undertake; they’re the ones who highlight what other brands are doing while leading on innovative initiatives.
 They’re usually found at events and seminars showing off the great things their brand is doing in social media and digital marketing.

-Unfortunately this role is not common: a lot of brands are just satisfied with just a social media team, without having a head of social media who can act as a leader.
-However, look at other brands that have successfully embraced social/digital transformation, look at the brands that you regard as “social brands”.
+Unfortunately, this role is not typical: a lot of brands are just satisfied with just a social media team, without having a head of social media who can act as a leader.
+However, look at other brands that have successfully embraced social/digital transformation, look at the brands that you regard as “social brands.”
 They all have one thing in common: a leader who advocates social media.
-Their title may vary (Head of Social, Chief Social Officer, Director of Social etc.), but they all have that person who acts as a Social Captain for the brand.
+Their title may vary (Head of Social, Chief Social Officer, Director of Social, etc.), but they all have that person who acts as a Social Captain for the brand.

-The effects and benefits of having such a visionary leader in social are invaluable, and they can make a huge difference to yourown brand.
-Brands with a social leader aren’t satisfied with the usual or the ordinary; they fully understand that having a social media team does not necessarily make the brand social; they fully invest in social: time, money, effort, staff, tools and innovation.
+The effects and benefits of having such a visionary leader in social are invaluable, and they can make a massive difference to your brand.
+Employer Brands with a social leader aren’t satisfied with the usual or the ordinary; they fully understand that having a social media team does not necessarily make the brand social; they fully invest in social: time, money, effort, staff, tools, and innovation.